-The airport noise action plan should be included in the design.
+• The airport noise action plan should be included in the design.

-Not Sure, the airport noise action plan should be included in the design.
+• Not Sure, the airport noise action plan should be included in the design.

-Whilst this DP is largely supported, the decision has been made following the feedback to combine this with DP3, as they both have Noise as an underlying theme.
+Whilst this DP is largely supported (and greatly supported in the feedback 'Inc. Individuals'), the decision has been made following the feedback to combine this with DP3, as they both have Noise as an underlying theme.
 To minimise the noise impact to Stakeholders on the ground, Bournemouth Airport will consider mitigating options: